edgexfoundry/device-coap-c/README.md

 ### Driver

 Below are the recognized properties for the Driver section, followed by an example.
+These values are read only when starting the device-coap service.
+So if you change a property, you must restart the service for the change to take effect.

 | Key         | Value                                                                             |
 |-------------|-----------------------------------------------------------------------------------|